- Working as a Chemist

 You can use directories to produce lists of employers who employ chemists in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.

 Also available at the Central Library, 338.9711 B97b

 Click on “Start Search” beside Canadian Businesses, then select the “Advanced Search” button.

 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “chemist” and click LOOKUP.
+In the top search box enter “chemical” and click SEARCH.

 Select the appropriate headings.